-The collateral component of the each Fund's portfolio (the "Collateral Portfolio") may be invested in short-term fixed-income securities, including corporate bonds and other corporate debt securities, ABS, securities issued by the U.S. Government or its agencies and instrumentalities, securities issued by non-U.S. governments or their agencies and instrumentalities, money market securities and funds, other interest-bearing instruments, cash, ETFs that primarily invest in any of the foregoing instruments, and options box spreads.
+The collateral component of the each Fund's portfolio (the "Collateral Portfolio") may be invested in short-term fixed-income securities, including corporate bonds and other corporate debt securities, ABS, securities issued by the U.S. Government or its agencies and instrumentalities, securities issued by non-U.S. governments or their agencies and instrumentalities, money market securities and funds, other interest-bearing instruments, cash, ETFs that primarily invest in any of the foregoing instruments, and options on ETFs and options box spreads.
 An options box spread is the combination of different options trades that have offsetting spreads (e.g., purchases and sales on the same underlying instrument, such as an index or an ETF, but with different strike prices and/or expiration dates) for the purpose of generating income.
 The Fund may invest in short-term fixed income securities or other instruments, including through ETFs, of any maturity and credit quality.
-The Collateral Portfolio is designed primarily to serve as margin or collateral for the Fund's options positions and secondarily to enhance the Fund's upside S&P 500 Index and/or secondary Reference Index options' exposure (i.e., by utilizing anticipated income to measure the ability to purchase additional options contracts).
+The Collateral Portfolio is designed primarily to serve as margin or collateral for the Fund's options positions and secondarily to enhance the Fund's upside S&P 500 Index options' exposure (i.e., by utilizing anticipated income to measure the ability to purchase additional options contracts).

-Each Fund with a six-month and one-year Outcome Period may invest up to 35% of its net assets, and each Fund with a six-year Outcome Period will generally invest up to 80% of its net assets, in one or more ETFs that provide exposure to investment grade corporate bonds.
+Each Fund will generally invest up to 80% of its net assets in one or more ETFs that provide exposure to investment grade corporate bonds.
 Investment grade corporate bonds generally include: (i) bonds rated BBB- or higher by S&P Global Ratings Services ("S&P") or Fitch Ratings, Inc. ("Fitch") or Baa3 or higher by Moody's Investors Service, Inc. ("Moody's") or an equivalent rating by another nationally recognized statistical rating organization ("NRSRO"), (ii) comparably rated short term bonds, or (iii) unrated bonds determined by an underlying ETF's investment adviser to be of comparable quality, each at the time of purchase.